polvinc/HEMY/docs/v2/Assembly.md

 ---
 ## Overall parts view

 The different parts the will be used in the current manual are presented here grouped by assembly groups.
+(E.g.: for the screw)
 ![Overall presentation](./pictures/2025-HEMY_disassembled-01_small.jpg)
 [Full size image](./pictures/2025-HEMY_disassembled-01.jpg)